magnars/optimus-less/README.md

   ```

 - The less transpiler is fast.
 That doesn't mean you should be
-  compiling the entirety of
+  compiling the entirety of [Bootstrap.less](http://getbootstrap.com/)
-  [Bootstrap.less](http://getbootstrap.com/).
-That takes about 350 ms,
+  with it.
+It'll take about 350 ms, and make your development
-  and will make your development environment sluggish.
-Use precompiled
+  environment sluggish.
+Use precompiled CSS sources for Bootstrap, and
-  CSS sources for Bootstrap, and use optimus-less for your own files.
+  use optimus-less for your own files.

 ## Contribute